izinquimboy/izinquimboy/README.md

 ###

-<p align="left">My name is Iziel Inquimboy and I'm a CS Student at NC State University, from Pinehurst, NC.</p>
+<p align="left">My name is Iziel Inquimboy and I'm a CS Student at NC State University from Pinehurst, NC.</p>

 ###